trustwallet/developer/wallet-core/newblockchain.md

 Don't just dump an existing codebase in the repo.
 The code needs to follow the code style and use existing hashing and cryptographic functionality if possible.
 Adding new dependencies is something we want to avoid at all costs.
 We want to keep the codebase and the binary library as small as possible.

 If you do need to add a new cryptographic function or other building block please do so as a separate PR from the blockchain implementation.

+### Entry point for coin functionality

+The `Entry` class should be kept minimal, it should have no logic, just call into relevant Address, Signer, etc. classes.

+Include the new coin Entry class in the list of coin dispatchers, in `src/Coin.cpp` (an include, a new instance in the list of dispatcher instances).

 ### Address encoding/decoding